 So what’s a therapist to do?
 Differentiate yourself from the pack.
 Make your massage event memorable, effective and unique to you.
 Each massage has phases.
 Be creative about how you can make each phase work for you.

-Set the Stage: make the space yours - think about all the senses.
+Make the space yours - think about all the senses.
 Control what you can and be creative.
 Make sure it represents your brand as close as possible.

-Engage: introduction and connection with the client - This is where you put them at ease, educate them on the process and find out their wellness goals so you can prove your value.
+introduction and connection with the client - This is where you put them at ease, educate them on the process and find out their wellness goals so you can prove your value.
 Be professional and personable.

-Treat: whether you are providing relaxing/energizing sessions or actual bodywork - Address as many of their stated goals as you agreed to in the beginning.
+whether you are providing relaxing/energizing sessions or actual bodywork - Address as many of their stated goals as you agreed to in the beginning.
 Make sure you stay true to the time that is allotted.
 Others are watching and can’t help but compare.

-Add Value: go the extra mile – create one or more signature touches that will make you memorable.
+go the extra mile – create one or more signature touches that will make you memorable.
 Mine is Aromasensory.
 I have a list of micro treatments that I integrate into any seated massage that will enhance the therapeutic value and the experience.
 Using the Biotone Aromatherapy line is a great way to do this.

 Be well, Do good work, and share your seated massage tips.
 We only get better by sharing.